Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

 * do the following
-    * here> network construction in general.
+    * network construction in general.
         * here> what are dataset used in all the papers I mentioned?
             * here> read content that I have in mini network, micro network, and network construction, and get data from there.